The kaon off-shell generalized parton distributions and transverse momentum dependent parton distributions: The off-shell GPDs

 For $n=1$, GPDs should follow the sum rule:

-where $\theta_2^u$ pertains to the mass distribution of the $u$ quark within the kaon, while $\theta_1^u$ is associated with the pressure distribution of the $u$ quark.
-The polynomial contains only the terms $\xi^0$ and $\xi^2$, thereby satisfying Eqs. (\ref{pc}).
-The generalized FFs for $n=1$ are as follows:
+where $\theta_2^u$ pertains to the mass distribution of the $u$ quark within the kaon, while $\theta_1^u$ is associated with the pressure distribution of the $u$ quark. {The polynomial contains the terms $\xi^0$, $\xi^1$ and $\xi^2$, thereby satisfying Equations (\ref{aF41})-(\ref{aF42}).} The generalized FFs for $n=1$ are as follows: